-Looking at an official map of Israel, one gets the impression that the country’s territory stretches from the Mediterranean Sea in the west to the Jordan River in the east.
-This is because Maps printed in Israel do not present the Green Line separating Israel’s sovereign territory from the territories it occupied in 1967.
-The disappearance of the Green Line from the map is not accidental – it is the result of secret resolutions made by the Israeli government several months after the war.
+Looking at an official map of Israel, the impression is that the country’s territory stretches from the Mediterranean Sea in the west to the Jordan River in the east.
+This is because maps printed in Israel do not show the Green Line separating Israel’s sovereign territory from the territories it occupied in 1967.
+The disappearance of the Green Line from the map is not accidental – it is the result of secret resolutions made by the Israeli government several months after the Six Day War.
 Transcripts of the Security Cabinet discussions and related documents are presented here.

 B/9.
 Depiction of borders on maps of the country

 This is the first of two sessions the Ministerial Committee for Security Affairs held to discuss the erasure of the Green Line from maps.
 Minister Allon explained that with the occupation of the Territories in the Six Day War, the government declared that the 1949 armistice had been revoked, and that this had to be expressed in the maps.
 “Issuing a new map according to the Armistice Lines”, Allon said, “would not reflect the political reality and would be taken to mean that we still consider these lines an eventuality”.
 Minister of Foreign Affairs Abba Eban asked not to emphasize the distinction between the now-annexed Jerusalem and the remaining West Bank on the map, while Minister of Defense Moshe Dayan proposed the 1949 Armistice Lines appear on the map alongside the 1967 Ceasefire Lines and the international borders.
 “A map isn’t a policy program”, Dayan said.